L-spaces, taut foliations, and graph manifolds: The main theorem

+{\bf Decomposing along tori.} Since Theorem \ref{Cutting Theorem} generically produces lower-complexity closed non-L-spaces from a closed non-L-space, it provides an {\em{iterative}} decomposition tool for the proof of Theorem~\ref{Main Theorem}.
+Moreover, at each decomposition step, the new $N$-filling slopes record one non strict-L-space slope for each boundary component, with these slopes pairwise identified under the original gluing maps.
+In particular, by iteratively decomposing a non-L-space graph manifold along a suitable JSJ decomposition, we can produce a collection of non-L-space $N$-filled Seifert fibered spaces, with $N$-filling slopes specifying gluing-compatible non strict-L-space slopes on all boundary components of the Seifert fibered spaces.
+Appealing to \cite[Proposition 7.9]{RR} translates these data into the language of NLS-detected slopes in the sense of Boyer and Clay \cite[Definition 7.16]{BC}, whose machinery then automatically produces a cooriented taut foliaton on the original graph manifold.

-Theorem \ref{Cutting Theorem} provides the essential tool needed to extend the proof of Theorem \ref{Main Theorem} in the case of a single JSJ torus (see \cite[Theorem 1.1]{HW}) to arbitrary graph manifolds.
-In order to do this, we will need to set up some notation for cutting along tori.
+To describe this process in more detail, we first need to set up some notation for cutting along tori.
 Note that we may assume without loss of generality that $b_1(Y)=0$: in the case that $b_1(Y)>0$ work of Gabai guarantees the existence of a coorientable taut foliation \cite{Gabai1983}.
 Thus, every torus $T\into Y$ separates $Y$ into two rational homology solid tori.

 Given $Y$ and a collection of disjoint embedded tori $T_1, \ldots, T_n$ in $Y$, let $Y \cutting \{T_i\}$ denote the result of cutting $Y$ along each torus $T_i$.
 Since every torus is separating, this process produces $n+1$ pieces; that is, $Y \cutting \{T_i\} \cong M_1 \amalg \ldots \amalg M_{n+1}$, where each $M_j$ is a three-manifold with $\partial M_j$ a disjoint union of tori.